-While in most cases the cause of trigger finger is unknown, it has been associated with a number of conditions such as: rheumatoid arthritis, gout, and diabetes.
+While in most cases the cause of trigger finger is unknown, it has been associated with several conditions such as rheumatoid arthritis, gout, and diabetes.

 Symptoms of Trigger Finger

-Trigger finger can cause a great amount of pain on the base of the finger and it also may cause popping, catching, and limited finger movement.
+Trigger fingers can cause a great amount of pain on the base of the finger and it also may cause popping, catching, and limited finger movement.

 How to Treat Trigger Finger

 Trigger Finger treatment doesn’t have to be difficult.
 Four of the more common treatments are below.

 - Anti-inflammatory medication can assist with the pain

 - Gentle stretching at home, which would consist of locking the affected finger together with a finger from the opposite hand and gently stretching the fingers apart.
 See video for a demonstration.

 - Ask a hand specialist if you are eligible to receive a corticosteroid injection into the area of the pain.
 This is usually an extremely effective treatment measure.